Nonlinear evolution of perturbatively driven kinetic instabilities far from marginal stability: Applications

-(iv) Describing instabilities in critical shear layers in viscous fluids in the strong nonlinear regime \cite{beland1978, maslowe1986}.
-In particular, the results of this Letter can be used to explain the observed behavior of the amplitude evolution reported in simulations during the critical layer nonlinear vorticity roll-over phase \cite{goldstein1988}.
+As well as being broadly applicable in plasma physics, the results of this work are derived from governing equations which have isomorphisms in many other physical systems.
+In fluids, they may be used to describe instabilities in critical shear layers in viscous fluids in the strong nonlinear regime \cite{beland1978, maslowe1986}.
+For example, Eqs.
+4.33 and 4.36 of Ref. \cite{goldstein1988} for the critical layer vorticity equation and the transverse jump condition that determines the instability amplitude are structurally identical to Eqs. \ref{eq: kinetic_Omega_xi} and \ref{eq: amplitude-Omega_xi} in this work.
+These results can therefore be used to explain the observed behavior of the amplitude evolution reported in simulations during the critical layer nonlinear vorticity roll-over phase \cite{goldstein1988}.

-(v) Characterizing the evolution of resonant self-gravitating systems.
+The results established here are also directly relevant in characterizing the evolution of resonant self-gravitating systems.
 Spiral instabilities in disk galaxies can behave similarly to an eigenmode in a plasma \cite{sellwood2020,hamilton2024}, exchanging energy with a sub-population of stars that satisfy a resonance condition.
 In this context, $\omega_{b}$ is the libration frequency of stars around the co-rotation resonance, the role of $\gamma_d$ is played by other subdominant (Lindblad) resonances, and $\nu_\text{eff}$ represents the diffusion of stellar orbits by the gaseous interstellar medium.
-Typical numbers for our Galaxy give $\Delta\equiv\nu_{\text{eff}}^3/\omega_{b}^3\approx0.2$ \cite{chiba2025a}, which is the regime treated in this Letter.
-Our analytic formulation can, therefore, likely be used to predict and interpret the results of nonlinear simulations \cite{sellwood2020,chiba2025a} and to extend analytic results \cite{hamilton2024} to time-dependent scenarios with sources and sinks, for which the saturation level can be fundamentally different from the collisionless prediction.
+Typical numbers for our Galaxy give $\Delta\equiv\nu_{\text{eff}}^3/\omega_{b}^3\approx0.2$ \cite{chiba2025a}, which is within the regime treated in this work.
+For example, Eqs.
+30 and 53 of Ref. \cite{hamilton2023} for the transport equation for dark matter and the torque exerted by the resonant masses on the galactic bar are the same as our Eqs. \ref{eq: kinetic_Omega_xi} and \ref{eq: amplitude-Omega_xi}.
+This analytic formulation can be used to predict and interpret the results of nonlinear simulations \cite{sellwood2020,chiba2025a} and to extend analytic results \cite{hamilton2024} to time-dependent scenarios with sources and sinks, for which the saturation level can be fundamentally different from the collisionless prediction.

+\ack{We thank M. K. Lilley for developing and making the code BOT openly available; A. Bierwage and P. J. Catto for general comments on this manuscript; T. Barberis and C. Hamilton for pointing out the relevance of the strongly driven regime treated in this work to Alfv\'en eigenmode dynamics following sawtooth crashes tokamaks and to spiral instabilities in galaxies \cite{hamilton2024}, respectively; and E. D. Fredrickson and G. J. Kramer for clarifying discussions on the characteristic timescales for sawtooth relaxation and AE growth in TFTR, DIII-D and JT-60U.}